-These PSAs were conducted by 20 students from Govt.
-ITI Panipat and five youth leaders of MFF from Samalkha, Panipat.
-The students and youth leaders were accompanied by seven facilitators from MFF, who supported the youth in conducted the PSAs and consolidating their findings and recommendations.
+These PSAs were conducted by 20 students from ITI Panipat and 5 KBC youth leaders from Samalkha, Panipat.
+The ITI students and youth leaders were accompanied by seven facilitators from MFF, who supported the youth in conducting the PSAs and consolidating their findings and recommendations.